2019 Inductees

 2004-2005 Saskatoon Contacts

 The 2004-05 edition of the Saskatoon Contacts was a strong and formidable opponent.
-The Contacts took the Saskatchewan Midget “AAA” Hockey League (SMAAAHL) by storm, finishing with a regular-season record of 38 wins, three losses, two ties and one overtime loss.
+The Contacts took the Saskatchewan Male “AAA” Hockey League (SMAAAHL) by storm, finishing with a regular-season record of 38 wins, three losses, two ties and one overtime loss.
 They were lead by a leadership group which included Team Captain Cody Danberg, along with assistant captains Brady Wacker, Ryan Adams and Scott Brownlee.
 Notable players on the roster that season included the likes of future…

 Read more